 The mission of the Town of Wellesley Historical Commission is the preservation and protection of the tangible evidence of the architectural, aesthetic, cultural, economic, political, and social history of Wellesley.
 In pursuit of this mission, the Commission: educates the community on the economic, cultural, and aesthetic values of historic preservation; advocates for local actions that encourage the conservation of historic properties; and addresses major development and growth issues with potential to impact cultural and historic resources.

 The purpose of the Historic District Commission is to promote the education, cultural, economic, and general welfare of the public through the preservation and protection of the distinctive characteristics of buildings and places significant in the history of the Town of Wellesley and the Commonwealth.
 The Commission does this through the maintenance and improvement of such buildings and places and the encouragement of design compatible therewith.

-Commission dedicated to the preservation of the Denton Road Neighborhood, a neighborhood that dates back to the 1800s and that contains a variety of homes clustered along a tree-shaded, U-shaped street.
+The Denton Road Neighborhood Conservation District Commission is dedicated to the preservation of the Denton Road Neighborhood, a neighborhood that dates back to the 1800s and that contains a variety of homes clustered along a tree-shaded, U-shaped street.
 The Denton Road NCD serves to conserve the nature of this distinctive neighborhood while also encouraging the compatible new construction that will complement existing buildings.